lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 My father gave me 45000 CNY to spend this hard time.
 My wife began to help me pay half of monthly mortgage payments.
 I began to apply full stack engineer or data engineer job.
 I did the test of the data engineer contractor position of Standard Chartered bank.
 This is my first time to do such test of this position.
 I knew the problems are easy but I just couldn't give good answer to them.

 I attended the interview of the full stack engineer position of Standard Chartered bank.
 Failing to answer some basic knowledge of JVM made me embarrassed.

+The interesting thing in this time was that just one company invited me to take interviews of machine learning job, I couldn't get more interviews.
+And I started to find some full stack engineer positions, I was invited to interview onsite by a startup in Guangzhou who is doing social network app for the Latin people.
+They wanted me to help with full stack engineering, plus some blockchain and artificial intelligence.
+It was funny.
+Sometimes, job hunting needs some flexiability.

 One of the lesson is to my field, for the long term view, I should prepare for the interview questions better.
 I should read the related materials again and again and do some experiements.

 I was questioning my decision to buy house last year.
-I already knew the strategy of China government to develop economy by making the China a big construction land couldn't continue.
+I already knew the strategy of China government to develop economy by making the China a big construction land couldn't continue in 2019.
 The 10 years in 2020 to 2030 of China will collapse without falling apart.
 There was a famous book about it.
 I followed the author in Twitter for long time and trusted what she says.
-I thought that I learned English well to work for global companies will saved me in this bad economics.
+I thought that I learned English well to work for global companies will save me in this bad economics.

-I seems wrong.
+It seems wrong.
 The market value of my house in Guangzhou dropped down from around 2 million to around 1.7 million.
-It made the case worsen.
+It made the case worse.
 But not only me, a lot of people are suffering.
-And the recruiters told me that China and the global economics are bad in this year.
+And the recruiters told me that China and the global economics are bad recently.
 There were many layoffs.

+My family didn't agree to sell my house.
+I started to sell my car to make the case a little better.
+They gave me the price about 45000 CNY of my car.
+It was just half of the original price after using it with one year.
+My familiy didn't allow me to do that too.

+This is another major failure in my life.
+I have more understanding about who gave my money and who stole my money, and what is good and bad, who made my life easy and who made my life difficult.

+When people experienced pain, they gained wisdom.
+I will take my bachelor degree more seriously.
+I took 3 times of the exam, attended around 12 courses, but just passed with 4 courses.
+I didn't prepare them well because I was busy with machine learning stuff.
+But actually they are much more important to make me popular in the job market.

+My case is still not incurable.
+I am still waiting for some recent interview results of the contractor jobs of some big banks.